Getting Started with DXLab

 After scanning an application's reference documentation, start that application, choose an interesting function, and refer to the documentation to help you configure the application to support that function.
 For example, if the application is Commander and the function is transceiver control, then the minimum configuration would be choosing a radio model, choosing a serial port, and setting that serial port's parameters.
 Then choose the next interesting function and get it going; repeat this process until the application is doing everything you need.

-In contrast with the reference documentation, task-oriented documentation describes how to perform specific procedures, step-by-step:
+In contrast with the reference documentation, goal-oriented documentation describes how to accomplish an objective by taking specific actions, step-by-step; this is often referred to as how to documentation:

-Each of the above articles in this Wiki provides an entry point to a task-oriented article in a specific domain.
-You can also find task-oriented articles via the FindPage tab in the upper-left corner of each Wiki page; when clicked, Title Search and Full-text Search capabilities become available; the FindPage tab also provides access to a TitleIndex and a WordIndex.
+Each of the above articles in this Wiki provides an entry point to a goal-oriented article in a specific domain.
+An index of all articles is here.
+You can also find goal-oriented articles via the FindPage tab in the upper-left corner of each Wiki page; when clicked, Title Search and Full-text Search capabilities become available; the FindPage tab also provides access to a TitleIndex and a WordIndex.
+Each article also provides Titles and Text search buttons in its upper-right corner.

 Unlike most Windows applications, DXLab applications do not provide menu bars at the top of their windows.
 In applications with large amounts of functionality, such menus make it difficult to quickly locate the function you need.
 To configure a DXLab application, click the Main window's Config button.
 A Configuration window bearing settings will appear.
 If the text accompanying a setting is too terse to understand, place the mouse cursor over the text box, selector, radio button, checkbox, or slider in question for second or two, and an explanatory popup will appear.
 These popups are provided for all user interface controls in DXLab applications, not just those on Configuration windows.

-At any stage, don't hesitate to post a question or suggestion on the DXLab reflector .
-Yahoo's search facilities have improved to the point where searching for previous posts can be fruitful, but no one will ever criticize you for asking an already answered question, or for asking a question whose answer lies in the documentation.
+At any stage, don't hesitate to post a question or suggestion on the DXLab Discussion Group.
+Searching for answers in previously posted messages can be fruitful, but no one will ever criticize you for asking an already answered question, or for asking a question whose answer lies in the documentation.
+To search the DXLab group's message archives,

 Installing and Running DXLab on Windows

-Installing and running DXLab applications on Windows 7 or Windows 8
+Installing and running DXLab applications on Windows 7, Windows, Windows 10, or Windows 11

 Devices known to not work with 64-bit flavors of Windows 7 and Vista